bespoke-code/CarND-P10-Model-Predictive-Control-Project/Writeup-Andrej-Georgievski.md

 epsi[t+1] = psi[t] - psides[t] + v[t] * delta[t] / Lf * dt
 ```

+where `t+1` is the next time step when the state is being reevalued/recalculated.

 ### Horizon (time window) discussion
 My first thought when it came to this was to do some googling and math.
 I wanted to design the controller to be able to drive smoothly at 100km/h (27,77m/s) on a curvy road -